immonex/kickstart/src/readme.txt

 [OpenImmo-XML](http://openimmo.de/) is the de-facto standard for exchanging real estate data in the german-speaking countries.
 Here, it is supported by almost every common software solution and portal for real estate professionals (as import/export interfaces).

-Plugins like immonex OpenImmo2WP [2] are used to import OpenImmo-XML data into the specific WordPress/theme/plugin data structures of the destination site.
+immonex OpenImmo2WP [2], initially released in 2015, is a tried and tested solution for importing OpenImmo-XML data into WordPress sites with support for the specific data structures of various popular real estate themes and frontend plugins.

 = Main Features =

 * Custom post type for properties
 * Extendable custom taxonomies (property type, usage type, marketing type, project, location, features, labels)
-* Special status flags per real estate object (reference, available, sold...)
+* Special status flags per real estate object (reference, available, sold ...)
 * Flexible real estate search form
 * Area/Radius search (Photon or Google Maps autocomplete)
 * Property list and detail views